juan11perez/mlapi/README.md

 ```
 docker exec -itd mlapi python3 ./mlapi.py -c mlapiconfig.ini
 ```

+Once first start is complete, uncomment the command section in the docker-compose for subsequent runs.

 The docker incorporates yolov and coral models as well as Open CV built from source.